City of The Hague

 Regeneration for Changemakers: Sustain Your Energy, Sustain Your Impact

-How to Weave Impact in Your Startup from Day One
+How to Weave Impact into Your Startup from Day One

 Negotiation Skills: How to Get Your Money on the Table